Houthi Strikes Force Crew to Abandon Ship for First Time

 The crew of a commercial ship in the Red Sea abandoned the vessel following a Houthi attack — the first such evacuation since the militant group began menacing trade in the vital waterway late last year.

+Earlier, a company official at GMZ Ship Management Co. in Lebanon said the attacks on the vessel occurred in the engine room and the front of the ship.
+There were no reports of injuries to the crew, who were being taken to Djibouti, the official said.

+About 12% of global trade — and as much as 30% of container traffic — passes through the Suez Canal, at the other end of the Red Sea, each year.
+In order to avoid the attacks, a significant percentage of the world’s oil and gas carriers, bulk commodity ships and container vessels are now sailing thousands of miles around Africa, adding to voyage times and boosting costs to world shipping.

-Also on Monday, another ship reported a nearby explosion, but it continued to its next port of call.
+Also on Monday, another ship reported two nearby explosions, with evidence of shrapnel and damage to paintwork, though it continued to its next port of call.
 Maritime intelligence company Ambrey described the ship as a Greece-flagged bulk commodity carrier.

-A significant percentage of the world’s oil and gas carriers, bulk commodity ships and container vessels are now sailing thousands of miles around Africa, adding to voyage times and boosting costs to world shipping, in order to avoid the attacks.
+The Houthis said in their statement that they had also targeted two other vessels, though specific details couldn’t immediately be verified.

 The European Union formally launched a defensive naval operation Monday aimed at protecting commercial vessels from Houthi attacks.
 The mission, commanded by Greece, will accompany some ships and protect them against attacks from the Red Sea and the Gulf of Aden to the Persian Gulf.